16th Annual Celebration of Student Scholarship and Creativity

 Juliette Bonchonsky ’26, Psychology major

-Isabella Glennon ’25, Biology & Psychology major
+Isabella Glennon ’25, Biology and Psychology major

 Anxiety and Depression Symptoms and Certainty in Negative Future Predictions: The Role of Intolerance of Uncertainty and Perseverative Thought

-Isabella Glennon ’25, Biology & Psychology major
+Isabella Glennon ’25, Biology and Psychology major

 Intolerance of Uncertainty in Trauma and PTSD